MarkAStevens04/ML-Exploration/README.md

 Try removing them randomly, or removing them at specific points (segments) with a specific probability distribution.
 See how this affects accuracy!

+### Data - Outliers
+See what happens when you have a few outliers, or a few pieces of key data removed.
+Simulate imperfect data collection.

+How does it affect when the model overfits?
+W

 ### General structure - Hyperparam tuning
 Maybe have an additional (optional) function to models that need hyper-parameter